 Two weeks ago a higher gold breakout came through.
-It was the long-term declining downtrend which has defined the period of falling prices since 2011.
+It was the long-term declining downtrend that has defined the period of falling prices since 2011.
 That year, gold peaked at $1,923 per ounce.
 Meanwhile silver rose just shy of $50.
 Over the past six years, gold has been unable to overcome this critical technical resistance level.

 Gold has now made its most legitimate breakout attempt.
 Furthermore, it has sustained the breakout for two full weeks.

 Before we examine price projections, we must note that for the breakout to remain valid.
 Prices must stay above $1,260 on a daily closing basis.
 If this level were to fail, it would invalidate the breakout.
 We would have (once again) another failed attempt.
-False-moves are possible in all markets.
+False moves are possible in all markets.
 The best way to handle them is to have a defined price point whereby if a failure occurs.
 We can examine alternate scenarios.
 Again, $1,260 must hold – and thus far, prices have done so.

 Gold Breakout Importance